KseniaTimofeeva/KseniaTimofeeva_MobileTest/readme.md

 5. Which checks would you place in the “web” test?

-   * Check url
+   * Check that current url is right
-   * Check that http code is 200
+   * Check that http status code is 200
-   * Check loaded page title

 6. Implement checks for “web” test in code and try to use.